 #1 Happy Hour Specials

+The number one for how to eat out for cheap is to take advantage of happy hour specials.
 Happy hour can make even the nicest restaurants cheap places to eat out.
 The best happy hours offer discounts on both eating and drinking.

 Typically, restaurants offer happy hour pricing on weekdays.
 The times for happy hour vary from mid-day to early evening – and some places have all-day happy hours.

-When seeking out happy hour deals, look online first.
+Second, when seeking out happy hour deals, look online first.
 Some restaurants share their happy hour menu, while others keep the details of their happy hour a guarded secret.
 The recent reviews on Google Maps can be a good resource (people love talking about happy hour deals!).
 If you can’t find information online (or if you suspect it might be outdated), call the restaurant to confirm.

-Also, be aware of requirements to get the happy hour pricing.
+Finally, be aware of requirements to get the happy hour pricing.
 In some restaurants, happy hour is only available at the bar or on very specific items.
 Inquire with the waitstaff before ordering to make sure you clearly understand the deals.

 #2 Loyalty Rewards